 How safe is the Canada for tourists and to move around?
 Canada is very safe country in general, and you need to use general caution such as not leaving valuables in the open sight in the car, etc. Most risk is coming from natural hazards (heavy rain or snow) so please pay attention when you go for outdoors exploration.

-More details about safety in Iceland you can find here.
+More details about safety in Canada you can find here.

 Canada is very affordable for tourists and the biggest expense would be a plane ticket if you are not coming from neighboring US, from which you can come by road from many major cities.